Consumer Medicine Information

 swelling, especially in the hands and feet

-In adolescent patients (10 to 17 years of age) there have been no studies longer
+In adolescent patients (10 to 17 years of age) there have been no studies longer than

-development, growth, social and emotional development, or fertility
+growth, social and emotional development, or fertility

 Do not be alarmed by these lists of possible side effects.
 You may not experience